AliCYSIQ/myRooms/3-Notes/Python.md

 you can change element in list in this way `list[0] = 'nothing'` and to add  a completely new one in the end , do this `list.append('tah')` and if you want  to add a new one but in specific position , do this `list.insert(0,'woow')` now it will be in the first and you can control the index
 This operation shifts every other value in the list one position to the right.

+you can remove any element by using this `del list[0]` and you remove the last one by this `list.pop()` which will remove the last one